-– Deliver high quality content every day.
+– Deliver high-quality content every day.
 You can offer great value by posting your own blogs, media creations, and advertisements, as well as mixing in third-party content of related subject matter.
 A constant stream of posts will build awareness, credibility, and relationships.
-Make sure that these posts let the viewers know exactly what kinds of content that they can expect from you and your business.
+Make sure that these posts let the viewers know exactly what kinds of content they can expect from you and your business.

 – Timing is everything.
 Be conscious of when your audience interacts with your Facebook page most often, and be sure to post (and boost posts) at that time.
 There are a number of terrific options available so that you can schedule your posts for the most popular time, thereby gaining the most traffic to your Facebook page and, in turn, your website.